E3SM-Project/polaris/docs/developers_guide/ocean/framework.md

 from {py:class}`polaris.ModelStep`, so there is a lot of relevant discussion in {ref}`dev-model`.

+If the graph partition file has been constructed prior to the ocean model step, the path to the graph file should be provided in the `graph_target` argument to the constructor {py:class}`polaris.ocean.model.OceanModelStep()`.

 #### YAML files vs. namelists and streams

 In order to have the same tasks support Omega or MPAS-Ocean, we want